rust-lang/book/second-edition/src/ch03-02-data-types.md

 ### Compound Types

-*Compound types* can group multiple values of other types into one type.
+*Compound types* can group multiple values into one type.
 Rust has two primitive compound types: tuples and arrays.

 #### Grouping Values into Tuples